-Jordan Lieberman joined Ropes & Gray as a law clerk in 2021 and is a member of the strategic transactions group based in New York.
+Jordan Lieberman joined Ropes & Gray as a law clerk in 2021 and is a member of the corporate department based in New York.
 Prior to joining Ropes & Gray, Jordan interned at the Securities and Exchange Commission (SEC) Division of Enforcement in their New York regional office, working as a member of the trial unit and assisting staff attorneys with preparation for depositions, trials, and other litigation matters.

 In law school, Jordan participated in Columbia’s Health Justice Advocacy Clinic and served as submissions editor on the Columbia Business Law Review.
 He also participated in the “Health is Justice” project, a collaboration between Bronx Defenders, Columbia Law School’s Center for Institutional and Social Change, and the UCLA Law COVID-19 Behind Bars Data Project, to research how the federal judiciary has responded to incarceration and detention cases related to the Covid-19 pandemic.

 - Author, “Lorenzo v.
 SEC and the Expansion of Scheme Liability: Why Courts Should Implement a ‘Modified Creator Standard’,” Columbia Business Law Review (Student Note) (Spring 2021)

 - JD, Columbia Law School, 2021; Harlan Fiske Stone Scholar; Submissions Editor, Columbia Business Law Review

 - BA (Economics), summa cum laude, University of Southern California, 2017